 It wasn’t even two years ago when we learned of Janet Williams‘ passing.
-And now, Ted, who I didn’t know was even sick.
+And now, Ted Williams, who I didn’t know was even sick.
 I posted the same picture then, one I took at a Margaret Explosion gig in the Bug Jar.

 We first met Ted in 1988.
 His parents were members of Oak Hill Country Club and friends with Jeanne Westerfeld, another member who we were doing a lot of commercial art work for.
 Ted’s parents were trying to find a job for Ted and they told him he should meet us.

 He came up to our attic office at 55 Hall Street and introduced himself as a poet.
 We made it clear we were lucky to have work ourselves but we hit it off.
 We were deep into shooting products for the 1989 US Open merchandise brochure and we had them all spread out in the attic.
 Ted told us he had an idea for a product that would sit inside a golf hole and and make a noise if a ball landed in it, something you could hear from a long distance, in case you got a hole-in-one for example.
 He probably left us a copy of his book and we probably bummed a Winston off him before he left